1975 at a glance:

 "AAAAAAGGGHHHH!!!
 Trilogy of Terror"

-trilogy of terror Wow!
+Wow!
 A terrific made-for-television movie called "Trilogy of Terror" blew us all away in 1975.
 It was a 90 minute anthology movie composed of three parts.
-The first two were okay, but that last one was intense!
-It was about a woman who buys this "creepy African doll" that suddenly comes to life when she gets it home.
-This screaming little monster with the razor-sharp teeth and butcher knife gave Karen Black nothing but hell in her apartment.
+The first two were good, but that last one was intense!
+It was about a woman who buys a "creepy African doll" that suddenly comes to life when she gets it home.
+The screaming little monster with the razor-sharp teeth and butcher knife gave Karen Black much more pain, grief and horror than she could ever imagine.
 This movie was so talked about, that some of the girls I knew couldn't get it out of their heads for months.
-I imagine that the sales of relic African dolls of any kind took a radical plunge in 1975. war of the worlds on tv 1975
+I imagine that the sales of relic African dolls of any kind took a radical plunge in 1975.

 Emerson, Lake & Palmer Live in Portland, 1975